 If you choose to give your baby formula you may have a few questions.
 Many mothers wonder what the differences between formula and breastmilk are.
-One commonly asked questions is if breastmilk is more filling than formula.
+One commonly asked question is if breastmilk is more filling than formula.
 Keep reading to find out.

 Breastmilk is easier for babies to digest and they can do so in two hours while formula takes longer.
 If you are concerned about your baby not staying full the best way to increase your milk supply is to feed or pump as often as you can.
-If you need more help boosting supply, consider power pumping.

 Other articles you may enjoy:

-- The Ultimate Guide To Dairy Free Breastfeeding
+- The Ultimate Guide To Dairy-Free Breastfeeding

 - Can Breastfeeding Make You Tired?